paulross/PythonExtensionPatterns/doc/sphinx/source/refcount.rst

      - The lender can invalidate the reference at any time without telling you.
        Bad news.
        So increment a borrowed reference whilst you need it and decrement it when you are finished.

+The strong reference/weak reference mode maps well to the Python model.

 In the next chapter I look in more detail about the interplay of reference counts with Python objects and Python containers such as  ``tuple``, ``list``, ``set`` and ``dict``.